georgian-io/genai-bootcamp/README.md

 # General Hackathon Info
 ## Access
 To be able to run the notebooks here, you'll need access to API keys for all these services.
 Fear not!
 We've provided you with all the API keys you need!
-Just extract the zip file we've sent to you in the root of this directory.
+Just download the files we've sent to you and place them in the root of this directory.

 ## Goals
 At the end of the hackathon our goal is for participants to have: